Macy's forecasts annual sales below estimates, to shutter 150 stores

 The company also said it would open 15 Bloomingdale's locations and at least 30 new Bluemercury stores over the next three years to accelerate growth for its better-performing luxury brands.

-The retailer posted holiday quarter comparable sales decline of 4.2% on an owned-plus-licensed basis, which was better than what analysts had feared, as steep discounts helped draw shoppers.
+The retailer posted holiday quarter comparable sales decline of 4.2% on an owned-plus-licensed basis, better than analysts' estimates of 5.8% drop, as steep discounts helped draw shoppers.

 However, net credit card revenue fell 26% to $195 million, in a sign that economic pressure, particularly among its low- and middle-income customers, led to higher bad debts.